ancientjadestatue/jadenovels/books/unfiltered/unfiltered.md

                 <em>Unfiltered</em> is very close to my heart.
 In our age of social media perfection,
                 I wanted to explore what happens when we strip away all the filters—both digital and emotional—and allow ourselves to be truly seen.
-This story updates every Saturday, and I can't wait to share Maya and Ethan's journey with you. 💕
+This story updates every Saturday, and I can't wait to share this journey with you. 💕
             </p>
             <p class="signature">- Ancient Jade Statue</p>
         </div>